rchui/Eunomia/README.md

 The amount of unlabeled data is orders of magnitude larger than that of labeled data.
 Additionally the process of labeling data is time-consuming and expensive.
 It also requires that the user know what they are looking for or have a large number of real life examples before which defeats the feature finding power of deep neural networks.

+## Usage
+	python eunomia.py <path to csv file>

+Only works with CSV files.
+In the CSV file, Eunomia treats each row as a sample and each column as a feature.